RyanFleck/ryanfleck.ca/content/guides/On-Jupyter-Notebooks.md

 draft: true
 ---

-If you are a Python programmer, you absolutely must use the fantastic amalgamations of documentation, code, and output commonly known as Jupyter Notebooks.
+If you are a Python programmer, you absolutely must use the fantastic amalgamations of documentation, code, and code output commonly known as Jupyter Notebooks.
 Installing, assuming you have `python3` installed, is as simple as running:

 ```sh
 pip3 install juptyer